FlatFilers/flatfile-plugins/plugins/transform/README.md

 ## Usage

-Use these transformation utilities inside a record hook to transform and validate individual record hooks.
+Use these transformation utilities inside a record hook to transform and validate data.
 Listen for updates to data records, and respond by transforming or validating the incoming data.

 ### 1. Create a listener